alexhkurz/algorithm-analysis-2023/resources/model-checking/Needham-Schroeder.md

 spin -M -t ns.pml
 ```

+(Alternatively, run `spin -p -t ns.pml | grep network` and reconstruct the MCS by hand.)

 For illustration, I display here the message sequence chart (MSC) for a normal run of the protocol.
 (Check that this picture aligns with Fig. 1 above.)

 ![](img/ns.pml.normal.png)